Honeywell Still Better Than The Market Wants To Believe

 But Look Down The Road A Bit...

 I don't mean to suggest that 2017 will be awful.
-The UOP business should start to recover, Solstice should see ongoing demand growth, and there could be upside in areas like defense, turbochargers, and building retrofits.
+The UOP business should start to recover, Solstice should see ongoing demand growth, and there could be upside in areas like defense, turbochargers and building retrofits.
 But I don't think you buy Honeywell today because you think 2017 is going to be significantly stronger than expected.

 As I see it, the appeal with Honeywell is in the ongoing transformation of the business.
 The incoming CEO has made it clear that he wants to make Honeywell a "software-industrial" company.
 GE has already taken some significant steps in this direction, and Rockwell (NYSE:ROK) has done quite well for itself with industrial-oriented software.
 What's more, it's not something that companies like Dover, 3M, or ITW are pursuing to any significant degree.
-Although Honeywell doesn't have a great reputation with respect to R&D, with more than a few sell-side analysts suggesting they under-spend on R&D to perk up margins, the actual spending comparisons with companies like 3M don't really support all the grief Honeywell takes on that particular issue.
+Although Honeywell doesn't have a great reputation with respect to R&D, with more than a few sell-side analysts suggesting they underspend on R&D to perk up margins, the actual spending comparisons with companies like 3M don't really support all the grief Honeywell takes on that particular issue.

-Longer term, the ramp up in civil aerospace deliveries (and the follow-on demand for parts) should be good for the aerospace segment, and Honeywell has shown that it can leverage its specialty chemical capabilities to develop and launch innovative products.
+Longer term, the ramp-up in civil aerospace deliveries (and the follow-on demand for parts) should be good for the aerospace segment, and Honeywell has shown that it can leverage its specialty chemical capabilities to develop and launch innovative products.
 I also believe Honeywell has legitimate reasons to be bullish about the future of IoT within automation.
 While I have often written that I think too much has been made of IoT, Honeywell happens to line up well with those areas where I do believe IoT makes sense (commercial building automation (like HVAC and security), process automation, warehouse automation, etc.).

 I'd also note that Honeywell has the financial wherewithal to be more active in M&A. While the indications at this point are that the company is looking for bolt-on deals, I think they have to say that - the market didn't like it when the company expressed interest in United Technologies, so I believe management is going to be tight-lipped about the potential for large-scale M&A … even though I do think there are multiple potential targets in the $5 billion to $10 billion range that would be appealing, and a larger deal for Rockwell could make sense.